mmistakes/so-simple-theme/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

   - secure: {ENCRYPTED SVN ACCOUNT PASSWORD}
 ```

-*\*Travis sees git tags the same way as branches.
-I use [semver](http://semver.org) for projects, so to enable Travis hook on this kind of tags I provide regular expression to determine it.*
+<small>* *Travis sees git tags the same way as branches.*</small>

+> I use [semver](http://semver.org) for projects, so to enable Travis hook on this kind of tags I provide regular expression to determine it.

 ### Environment variables